community-collections/community-collections/README.md

 ```
 git clone http://github.com/kmanalo/community-collections
 cd community-collections
-./cc nuke # only if you are developing and want to delete everything
+./cc clean # only if you are developing and want to delete everything
 # erase some stray module files because we do not clean them up
 rm -rf ./modulefiles/julia ./modulefiles/lolcow ./modulefiles/R ./modulefiles/tensorflow
 # clear your own cache if developing